dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

     * profile with name, birthday
     * feed view
     (please do not make this exhaustive.
 No need to talk about which buttons are available on each page — just which general action a user would take on that page)
-* At least 3 user stories
+* At least 3 short AND fun user stories - can be in google doc or [userforge.com](http://userforge.com)